-People with immune disorders, heart or lung problems, low blood pressure, bipolar disorder or thyroid problems should avoid it all together unless they get approval from their doctor.
+People with immune disorders, heart or lung problems, low blood pressure, bipolar disorder or thyroid problems should avoid it altogether unless they get approval from their doctor.

 Pygeum is a tree.
 The bark is used as medicine.
 Pygeum is used for treating symptoms of enlarged prostate (benign prostatic hyperplasia, BPH) and prostate cancer.
 It is also used for inflammation, kidney disease, urinary problems, malaria, stomachache, fever, and to increase sexual desire.

 L-Arginine is an amino acid that is naturally occurring and used to treat erectile dysfunction.
-It works by being converted to nitric oxide (NO) in the body which helps increase blood flow to the penis by dilating blood vessels.
+It works by being converted to nitric oxide (NO) in the body.
+This helps increase blood flow to the penis by dilating blood vessels.

-The following are a few of the side effects noted to come along with the use of the Magna RX product.
+The following are a few of the side effects associated with Magna RX product.
 Keep these in mind before you actually use the product that it is not FDA-approved and not well-studied:

 • Mood swings